GaloisInc/FreeRTOS-Xen/README.md

    use of the caches and MMU for mapping grant table entries, but further use of virtual memory could be employed to provide per-task virtual address spaces.

+ * Memory protection for relevant segments: text, rodata, and start segments are not protected in the MMU.

 Contributing
 ------------